intertect/intertect/src/content/lesson_1/part_3.md

 # Part 3: Bitwise Instructions

 Bitwise instructions are the bread and butter of low-level programming.
 They allow you to quickly manipulate binary data efficiently.
 In very high-level languages like Python, JavaScript, Perl, etc., you won't find these operators used much, but when dealing with binary protocols and systems programming, they come up really frequently.

-Not to make value judgments, but these are my favorite instructions.
+(Not to make value judgments, but these are my favorite instructions.
 You don't even need any of the other arithmetic instructions!
-All you need is `nor` or `nand` and you can make all of them (really slowly, of course).
+All you need is `nor` or `nand` and you can make all of them.
+Really slowly, of course.)

+# Note on Notation

+For this lesson part and many of those to come, we'll be encountering a lot of binary, in the content of both function arguments and (eventually) instructions themselves.
+As a result, we'll be referencing them quite often in our instructions panel.
+To prevent confusion, we use the standard numeric notation, where the prefix `0x` represents a hex value and `0b` a binary value.
+The hex is pretty obvious to see. *Be careful* with binary though: it is very easy to glance at a number such as `0b1100` and misinterpret that as being the hex number `0B1100`, which we would typically notate as `0x0B1100`.
+To distinguish these two (outside the use of the prefix), simply keep in mind that the letter characters used in hex numbers are always capitalized!

 ## Your Task
 You task is to implement the `add`, `or`, `nor`, `xor`, `sll`, `srl`, and `sra` instructions.
-These perform the bitwise AND, OR, NOR, and XOR operations as well as left logical shift, right logical shift, and right arithmetic shift.
+These perform the bitwise AND, OR, NOR, and XOR boolean operations as well as left logical shift, right logical shift, and right arithmetic shift.
 If you're not sure what all of that meant, keep reading.
 Otherwise, you can go right ahead and start implementing.

 ## Introduction To Bitwise Operations
 If you aren't familiar with logical operations, check out the Wikipedia page on [Logical Connectives](https://en.wikipedia.org/wiki/Logical_connective) for a good introduction.
 As you'll see, logical connectives deal with two truth values at a time, but our registers are 32 bits long.
 These are therefore implemented by pairing the bits in the two registers (hence why they are called bitwise operators).

 As a quick example, taking the bitwise AND of `0b0110` and `0b0011` gives `0b0010`.
 We'll write the two operands vertically to make this more clear.
 The up carrot is the logical AND operator

 ```